(888) 552-6760 SCHEDULE AN APPOINTMENT

 Blood tests for lung cancer

 Liquid biopsies: In the fall of 2020, the U.S. Food and Drug Administration approved two blood tests—Guardant360 CDx® and FoundationOne Liquid CDx®—that may be used to look for genetic changes in a tumor that may help guide treatment.
 Known as liquid biopsies, both were approved for non-small cell lung cancer.
 Guardant360 CDx® looks for changes in more than 60 genes, while FoundationOne Liquid CDx® looks for changes in more than 300 genes.
-The genetic changes that are detected may then be matched to available drugs and help personalize your treatment.
+The genetic changes that are detected may then be matched to available drugs and help personalize the patient's treatment.

 Lab tests for lung cancer